fparaggio/maptastic/README.markdown

     rake maptastic:install

 Then, you will probably need to include them in your layouts.
+And don't forget to include jquery lib which is used to code maptastic.js

+    javascript_include_tag "jquery"

     javascript_include_tag "maptastic.js"
     stylesheet_link_tag "maptastic.css"